soumyadutta-cse/soumyadutta-cse.github.io/_pages/research.md

 <p>
 <span style="color:Chocolate"><b>
 ** We are always looking for motivated students with excellent programming skills.
-To know more about the open positions in our group, please <a href='../openings'>click here</a> or check the Openings page for more details.</b> **
+To know more about the open positions in our group, please <a href='../openings'>click here</a> or check the Openings page for more details.
+Currently, we do not have openings for B.Tech. students.
+If new positions open up, this will be updated accordingly.</b> **
 </span>
 </p>